ForeverZyh/DEBAR/docs/parse.md

       This method mainly contains two parts:

       1. The logic of computing `value` and `array` of `AbstractInterpretation` in `node_output`.
 It first computes `value` and `array` using the abstract interpretations in `analysis/inference.py`.
 Then it further improves the precision of `value` (interval abstraction + tensor smashing) by the information in `array` computed by the tensor partition and the linear affine relation.
 Notice that the results of the tensor partition and the linear affine relation will be provably more precise than or equal to the results of interval abstraction + tensor smashing.
 Thus, as long as the result of `array` is available, we will use the results of the tensor partition and the linear affine relation as `value`. `get_left_right` method computes the results of the tensor partition and the linear affine relation.
-      2. The logic of handling element-wise `Select` operation.
+      2. Abstract interpretation of the element-wise `Select` operation.
 Ideally, this part should be located in `analysis/`.
 However, the coupling between `Select` operation and dataflow analysis is so strong that we decide to leave it in `parse_graph.py`.
 Considering to refactor it into `analysis/`.
 The detail of this part can be found in the next section.

     * `forward_analysis(self, node_interested, appended)` is the body of dataflow analysis.
 It computes the abstracted output of `node_interested`, and returns the ranges for **predicate splitting** (see [Overview](./overview.md)). `appended` is the node of the unsafe operation. `node_interested` is one input of  `appended`.
 In most of the cases, `node_interested` is the only input of `appended`.
 For operations like `RealDiv`, we only care about the denominator so `node_interested` will be the second input of `appended` (denoting the denominator).